Errol Hassell Elementary School

 Students are under the direct supervision of school staff during regular school hours.
 All student releases during the day must occur through the office.
 For safety reasons, your child will not be released to anyone who is not listed on the registration form as an emergency contact person.
 Without parent verification, any person requesting to pick up a student during the school day may be asked to show a picture ID if the office staff does not recognize the person.

 Whenever possible, we ask that medical, dental and other appointments for your child be made outside the school day.
 When it is necessary to pick up your child before the school day ends, we will call your child to the office when you arrive.
+Please allow time for this when you arrive at the school.
+Students will not be excused after 2:15 pm

 Please do not send treats, balloons or flowers on your child's birthday.
 Their delivery interrupts the teaching and learning time.
 Birthday invitations may not be given out at school unless every child in the classroom receives one.